-Performance Criteria Acceptable Development Provisions P1 Access and parking for the building is to be adequately provided for within the boundaries of the lot/development site, and does not negatively impact on: A1 Parking areas of lots and development sites for grouped or multiple dwellings are accessed from a shared access way. i.
-The streetscape character and amenity; and, ii.
-The availability of on-street parking in the locality.
-P 2 Parking for all dwelling types shall not be prominent on the primary street facade. А2 Parking to all dwellings to be designed at the rear of the lot.
+- P1 Access and parking for the building is to be adequately provided for within the boundaries of the lot/development site, and does not negatively impact on: - i.
+The streetscape character and amenity; and, - ii.
+The availability of on-street parking in the locality. - P2 Parking for all dwelling types shall not be prominent on the primary street facade.